elementdavv/chaka/README.md

 - <img src="https://raw.githubusercontent.com/elementdavv/chaka/master/resources/focus.png"> Focus

   **Focus** mode can retent page position across zoomed pages.
-On moving to a definite page, ie. tap to next/prev page, tap content table, tap links, search text, navigate on page slider etc., it presents visible content area of new page in same position as the old one.
-Note that it does not work with scroll operation.
+On moving to a definite page, ie. tapping to next/prev page, choosing on Toc/bookmark table, navigating on links, searching text, and skimming on page slider etc., it presents visible content area of new page in same position as the old one.
+Note that scroll operation is an exception.

   On entering **Focus** mode, current page will zoom automatically to match screen in shorter dimension and center itself.